 - What is included?
 Not included?

-Our organization is based in the town of Jackson and most of our expeditions will start and end here.
+Our organization is based in the town of Jackson and most of our tours will start and end here.
 If you are staying at a hotel in the town of Jackson, we would be happy to pick you up in the lobby area free of charge.
 If you are staying in Teton Village, we can either pick you up at your hotel or meet you in the town of Jackson.
-If you are staying in the National Parks or outside the immediate area, we can also meet you in the town of Jackson or discuss other options regarding private trips.
+If you are staying in the National Parks or outside the immediate area, we can also meet you in the town of Jackson or discuss other options regarding private expeditions.
 We gather at the Home Ranch Public Parking Lot in the town of Jackson for those who wish to meet us.

 - What should I wear?
 Bring?

 We recommend wearing layers of clothing due to the continual temperature changes and unpredictability of the weather.
 Comfortable, closed toes shoes are preferred.
 In winter, spring and fall we also recommend you wear warm boots, hats and gloves, depending on the time of year.
-We will provide a comprehensive packing list for our multi-day expeditions.
+We will provide a comprehensive packing list for our multi-day safaris.